 #8.
-Build in interaction time!
+Build in social time!
 You do need to interact with your colleagues and staff … if you are a manager this might be “walking around time”.

 #9.
 Build in thinking time.
 Time to NOT work on the day to day stuff, and to not be interrupted … time when you can plan, strategise, think clearly.